Nudged Elastic Band in Topological Data Analysis: Introduction

-We describe related work in Section \ref{S: Related work}; we provide background material on cell complexes, Morse theory, and NEB in Section \ref{S: Background}; we describe our method in Section \ref{S: Method}; we illustrate the results on test data sets in Section \ref{S: Results}, and we conclude in Section \ref{S: Conclusion}.
+In Section \ref{S: Related Work} we survey related work, and in Section \ref{S: Background} we provide background material on CW cell complexes, Morse theory, and NEB.
+We describe our method in Section \ref{S: Method}, present results on data sets in Section \ref{S: Results}, and conclude in Section \ref{S: Conclusion}.

-\section{Related work}
+\section{Related Work}

-Morse theory has previously been adapted to discrete and applied settings. \citet{Foreman} studies discrete Morse functions that assign a single value to each cell in a complex. \citet{Morse-Smale} study piecewise linear Morse functions defined on triangulated manifolds, and \citet{Gyulassy} use a similar framework to analyze scalar functions arising in data analysis.
-By contrast, we will work with point clouds instead of triangulated spaces.
+The analysis of high-dimensional point cloud data is an important yet challenging task for which a wide variety of tools exist.
+One approach is to map the data points to a lower dimension.
+This can be done linearly via projection pursuit \cite{Huber} or principal component analysis \cite{Jolliffe}, else nonlinearly via Isomap \cite{TenenbaumDeSilvaLangford}, Locally Linear Embedding \cite{RoweisSaul}, or Laplacian eigenmaps \cite{BelkinNiyogi}, among others.
+A second approach is to build a combinatorial representation of the data, for example a dendrogram or a cluster tree, and this is the direction we consider.

-Given a point cloud data set drawn from an unknown probability density function, one may cluster the data by approximating the basins of attraction of the modes of density \citep[pp.\ 205]{Wishart, Hartigan}.
-The goal of \citet{Stuetzle} is to recover the full cluster tree of the density function, which describes how the connected components of the superlevel sets merge as the density threshold value decreases.
+Given a point cloud data set drawn from an unknown probability density function, one may cluster the data by approximating the basins of attraction of the modes of density \cite[pp.\ 205]{Wishart, Hartigan}.
+The goal of \cite{Stuetzle} is to recover the cluster tree of density, a combinatorial model describing how the connected components of the superlevel sets of density merge as the density threshold decreases.
 Regardless of its topology, a connected component of a superlevel set is always represented in the cluster tree by a single point.
+For example, some superlevel sets of the density function in Figure~\ref{fig: cluster tree} have circular topology, but this is not apparent in the cluster tree.
 There is more information to be gained by considering the topology of the superlevel sets.
-For example, some superlevel sets of the density function in Figure \ref{fig: cluster tree} have circular topology, but this is not apparent in the cluster tree.

-In topological data analysis one often models a superlevel set of density with a simplicial complex, such as the \u Cech, Vietoris--Rips, Alpha, or witness complexes \citep{AlphaShapes, WitnessComplexes}.
-These simplicial complexes alone are not useful descriptors of a superlevel set: they typically contain thousands of simplices and hence are too large to interpret by hand.
-However, each of the \u Cech, Vietoris--Rips, Alpha, and witness complexes has a connectivity parameter that one can vary to produce an increasing sequence of simplicial complexes.
-One can compute the persistent homology of this increasing sequence to approximate the homology groups of the superlevel set \citep{TopologicalPersistence, ComputingPersistent, ComputationalTopology}.